ROLE OF THE PILOT

 A major marine casualty in our region could be catastrophic.
 In this era of heightened national security with elevated threat levels currently in effect by the Department of Homeland Security and United States Coast Guard, the role of the State pilot has become of even more critical importance.

-The State pilot must deal with all types of vessels in all kinds of weather conditions ranging from calm, perfect sea conditions to days with high winds, poor visibility, tidal forces, and stormy seas often when under keel clearance between the bottom of the ship and the channel is less than three feet.
+Having assumed the conn of a vessel, the State pilot bears enormous responsibility for bringing it safely into port.
+Pilots must deal with all types of vessels in all kinds of weather conditions ranging from calm, perfect sea conditions to days with high winds, poor visibility, tidal forces, and stormy seas often when under keel clearance between the bottom of the ship and the channel is less than three feet.